marcusmic01/DOMO-Real-Estate/Realestate-Website--main/README.md

 # Domo Real Estate Website Frontend

 Welcome to the DOMO Real Estate website repository, your one-stop destination for all your property-related needs.
-Our web application empowers customers to explore a wide range of real estate opportunities, including property rentals, purchases, and sales.
+We as a team have built this web application which empowers customers to explore a wide range of real estate opportunities, including property rentals, purchases, and sales.
 Built using a robust tech stack that includes HTML, CSS, JavaScript, the Django framework, Tailwind CSS, and PostgreSQL, this website provides a seamless and user-friendly experience for both property seekers and sellers.

 ## Table of Contents
 - [Features](#features)